natashacmyers1/webcrawlers/README.md

 To build the docker container itself
 `docker build -t webcrawler .`

-To run the docker container in interactive mode `docker run -it --rm webcrawler sh`
+To run the docker crawler in the container against https://crawlme.monzo.com `docker run --rm webcrawler crawl`

-To run the crawler against https://crawlme.monzo.com `python webcrawler/crawler.py`
 NB: if you want to run the crawler on a different site, simply update the site name in crawler.py